Heyimlulu/RacoonBot/README.md

 Clone this repository
 ```

+Then enter your bot token in the *config.json* file

-To run the bot
+Now you can run the bot with

 ```
-node index.js
 npm test
 ```

-Don't forget to setup your bot token in the *config.json* file before running it

 ## Using my bot